JYNNEOS vaccine consent, supply and administration in NSW

 Record-keeping and disclosure

-Vaccine administration must be recorded into the eMR and / or other specific vaccination record for loading the information up to the Australian Immunisation Register (AIR).
-Patients without a Medicare Card can be registered via the Individual Health Identifier (IHI) process.
-If Vaccine administration is not recorded on AIR, clinics must be able to provide a record of Vaccine use.
+Vaccine administration should be recorded in an appropriate medication record system and the Australian Immunisation Register (AIR) (unless a patient opts out of the Vaccine being recorded on AIR).
+Patients without a Medicare Card should be registered via the Individual Health Identifier (IHI) process.
+If Vaccine administration is not recorded on AIR, authorised vaccination providers must be able to provide a record of Vaccine use.

-Suspected adverse events following immunisation (AEFI) can be reported by contacting the local PHU on 1300 066 055 or by reporting it directly to the TGA.
+Suspected adverse events following immunisation (AEFI) must be reported by contacting the local PHU on 1300 066 055 or by reporting it directly to the TGA.
 It is advised to report all uncommon, serious or unexpected AEFI.
-The form can be found in Appendix H. More information about AEFI.
+Further information about AEFI can be found at Adverse events following immunisation (AEFI).

 The CHO will keep records relating to the quantity, location, storage, transportation, supply, use and disposal of the Vaccine.
-Providers will keep a record of Vaccine received, used and disposed and these will be provided to the CHO upon request.
+Providers must keep a record of Vaccine received, used and disposed and these are required to be provided to the CHO upon request.

 Vaccine eligibility

-Primary preventative vaccination (PPV) against mpox is recommended for groups at risk of exposure.
-This includes:
+Primary preventative vaccination (PPV) against mpox is only available for:

 • sexually active gay, bisexual or other men who have sex with men (GBMSM)